matttang7/CLEF2022-Task1/task1/README.md

 ## List of Versions
 * __subtask-1a-1b-1c-1d [2022/02/23]__
- - Training/Dev/Dev_Test data for subtask 1a, 1b, 1c and 1d released for Arabic, Bulgarian, Dutch, and English.
+ - Training/Dev/Dev_Test data for subtasks 1a, 1b, 1c and 1d released for Arabic, Bulgarian, Dutch, and English.
 For Spanish only subtask 1a Training/Dev/DEV_Test data released.
 For Turkish Training/DEV data released.

 ## Contents of the Task 1 Directory
 In each directory, we provide task-specific zip files.
 Each zip file contains train, dev, and dev_test data released with the tweets and the labels assigned.
-We provide a single JSONL file for the majority of the languages.
-Tweet id needs to use to match the data between the TSV file and the JSON file.
-Note that it might be possible that for many tweets JSON objects are not available, which is due to the deleted tweets at the time of compiling the dataset for CheckThat Lab!.
+We provide a single JSON file for the majority of the languages.
+The tweet id can be used to match the data between the TSV file and the JSON files.

+**Notice** Many instances in the TSV file might not have a corresponding entry in the JSON file.
+This is due to the deletion of tweets during the compilation of the datasets.

 * Main folder: [data](./data)
   * Subfolder: [subtasks-arabic](./data/subtask-arabic)